danboholo/Hosted-a-WordPress-Application/README.md

 Welcome to my AWS WordPress project repository!
 This project demonstrates how I successfully hosted a WordPress application using an AWS EC2 instance.
 Below, I'll walk you through the detailed steps I took to set up and configure the necessary components: Apache2, PHP, and MySQL.

+Great, let's add these final steps to the README file to complete the project documentation.
+Here is the updated README file with all the steps included:

+---

+# AWS WordPress Application Setup on EC2

+Welcome to my AWS WordPress project repository!
+This project demonstrates how I successfully hosted a WordPress application using an AWS EC2 instance.
+Below, I'll walk you through the detailed steps I took to set up and configure the necessary components: Apache2, PHP, and MySQL.

 ## Prerequisites

 Before we dive into the setup, make sure you have the following: